lowRISC/opentitan/doc/ug/dv_methodology/index.md

 In DV, we follow the same assertion methodology as indicated in the [design methodology]({{< relref "./design.md#assertion-methodology" >}}).
 Wherever possible, the assertion monitors developed for FPV are reused in UVM testbenches when running dynamic simulations.
 An example of this is the [TLUL Protocol Checker]({{< relref "hw/ip/tlul/doc/TlulProtocolChecker.md" >}}).

+Unlike design assertions, in DV assertions are typically created within SV interfaces bound to the DUT.
+This way assertions and any collateral code don't affect the design, and can reach any internal design signal if needed.
+For an example of this see the [clkmgr assertions](https://github.com/lowRISC/opentitan/tree/master/hw/ip/clkmgr/dv/sva).

 ## Regressions